 The Commission asked EMSA to carry out a second cycle of visits to Member States, which started in March 2012 and was completed in April 2016.
 EMSA analysed the results of the visits and provided to the Commission and the Member States a consolidated picture of all the horizontal aspects related to the implementation of the Directive.

-A third cycle of visits has already been requested by the Commission, which is envisaged to be carried out between 2017 and 2021.
+A third cycle of PSC visits to Member States started in March 2017 and is expected to finish in 2021.
 This cycle, in addition to the overall monitoring of the PSC inspection regime in the EU, will take into account Directive 2013/38/EU (required to be implemented from 21 November 2014) and will verify the corrective actions taken by Member States on the findings of the second cycle.